 "System" means the sewers and sewage disposal facilities now or hereafter acquired, constructed, used or operated by the County for the purpose of carrying out the Comprehensive Plan.

-"Term Bonds" means those bonds identified as such in the proceedings authorizing their issuance, the principal of which is amortized by a schedule of mandatory redemptions, payable from a bond redemption fund, prior to their maturity.
+"Term Bonds" means those Bonds identified as such pursuant to the Sale Motion, the principal of which is amortized by a schedule of mandatory redemptions, payable from the Junior Lien Bond Fund, prior to their maturity.